mahmoudmagdy146/udacity_server_configuration/README.md

   `psql` >> go to the shell

     -CREATE DATABASE data;
-    -CREATE USER alaa;
+    -CREATE USER magdy;
-    -ALTER ROLE alaa WITH PASSWORD 'password';
+    -ALTER ROLE magdy WITH PASSWORD 'password';
-    -GRANT ALL PRIVILEGES ON DATABASE data TO alaa;
+    -GRANT ALL PRIVILEGES ON DATABASE data TO magdy;
 /////////////////////////////////////////////////////////

 #  Install git, clone and setup your Catalog App project.